TheNotary/notes/vim.md

-# Notes

-## Vim
+#Vim

-Vim has 3 modes, regular, insert, and console.
+Vim has 3 modes: regular, insert, and console.

 #### Regular Mode